The 1930's brought a sleek, sexy look to fashion.

 Bazaar, and Vogue.

-gown for Joan Crawford Letty Lynton was copied by Macy's in 1932 and sold over 500,000 copies
+Crawford Letty Lynton was copied by Macy's in 1932 and sold over 500,000 copies nationwide.
+The

-nationwide.
-The most influential film of all was 1939's Gone with the Wind.
-Plunkett's "barbecue
+most influential film of all was 1939's Gone with the Wind.
+Plunkett's "barbecue dress"

-worn over crinolines back into wedding fashion after a decade of sleek, figure-hugging styles
+crinolines back into wedding fashion after a decade of sleek, figure-hugging styles.

 By the early 1930s, the "drape cut" or "London